Accession Record

 Resource Type Yes Dropdown menu includes: collection, papers, publications, or records.
 Records = corporate records/campus unit records; Papers = personal papers; Publications = books/periodicals; Collection = mixed type

 Script of Description Optional Choose appropriate type.
+Latin is default.
 Latin

 Restrictions Apply?
 Optional Check if there are known restrictions